 In terms of usability, more than ever I’ve noticed this game suffers from a frustrating amount of loading, spread throughout different processes.
 Whether it’s standing in the empty animus world waiting to load in or waiting 3 seconds for the start menu to come up, it may be a symptom of the extra menu systems and/or the slightly dated engine.
 Speaking of which, the graphics are fine, but are starting to lag behind some more recent titles – it doesn’t quite pack the punch that the original game did at the time, in relation to graphical fidelity.

 If you’re a fan of the series, this warrants a purchase without a shadow of a doubt – it’s a fantastic game, but you can’t help but look at it in the context of its prequels and what they already provide.
-If you’re newcomer, the story may seem a little overwhelming at first and you’d be better off fetching a cheap copy of Assassin’s Creed II or Brotherhood, and working from there to see if there series floats your boat from the outset.
+If you’re a newcomer, the story may seem a little overwhelming at first and you’d be better off fetching a cheap copy of Assassin’s Creed 2 or Brotherhood and working from there to see if their series floats your boat from the outset.

 I’d give this game 8.5 out of 10.